 Do the Old Lady know best?

 As for Tahith Chong, this is a good situation.
-He either gets a move to the Italian champions, getting minutes on the pitch, winning silverware and potentially progressing his career.
+He either gets a move to the potential Italian champions, getting minutes on the pitch, winning silverware and potentially progressing his career.
 Or he puts pressure on Ole to play him more and gets his chance to prove himself.
 Only time will tell if the Dutchman is good enough.
 As a Premier League fan, I hope he can prove himself in Manchester.

 For more articles on the beautiful game, follow us on Twitter @TasteofFtbl